yingqi0607/tp/docs/DeveloperGuide.md

 1. Initial launch

-   1. Download the jar file and copy into an empty folder
+   1.1.
+Download the jar file and copy into an empty folder.

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   1.2.
+Double-click the jar file.<br>
+   Expected: Shows the GUI with a set of sample tasks.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

-   1. Resize the window to an optimum size.
+   2.1.
+Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch TR4CKER by double-clicking the jar file.<br>
+   2.2.
+Re-launch TR4CKER by double-clicking the jar file.<br>
    Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

 ### Deleting a person